web-advanced-fall-2016/final-project-yuelin02/README.md

 **On the client side:**

-once the server is running, open web browser, open http://localhost:3000.
+Once the server is running, open web browser, go to http://localhost:3000.

 ######